sami-evangelista/helena/HELP.md

 ### -i[={0|1}], --proviso[={0|1}]}

-Force the use of proviso of partial-order reduction.
+Activate/deactivate the proviso of partial-order reduction.
 It is turned on by default if a property (different from deadlock absence) is analysed.

 ## Limit options